-There are no restrictions for entry, but the actual player numbers usually settle in at around 800-1,000, which is reasonable for a freeroll.
-Prizes go to the top 10 finishers, concentrating bigger winnings to the final table rather than spread out minuscule amounts over hundreds of players as a normal paid tournament structure would.
+There are no restrictions for entry, but the actual player numbers usually settle in at around 800-1,000, which is very reasonable for a freeroll.
+Prizes go to the top 10-40 finishers depending on the event, concentrating bigger winnings to the final table rather than spread out minuscule amounts over hundreds of players as a normal paid tournament structure would.

 BetOnline has, by far, the highest prizes daily for no-restrictions freerolls.